abdul-yatnam/Advance-Theme-Development/wp-content/themes/aquila/README.md

 # Lecture 21 - Add_theme_support(Post thumbnails)
              * It is used to add featured-image option on the pages
              * In this lecture mostly covered different theme_supports and its functionalities more are to be covered just check on google
-             * You can just go through class-aquila-theme.php and parallely check the dashboard before and after adding theme support, so you can understand where the new options are present.
+             * You can just go through class-aquila-theme.php and parallelly check the dashboard before and after adding theme support, so you can understand where the new options are present.

 # Lecture 22 - Registering Nav Menu
              * Create a new class called class-menus.php